-To get the most out of your Google reviews, monitor and respond to all of them.
-Negative reviews, although frustrating, are actually the most important to answer.
+This being said, you should almost never try to remove negative Google reviews.
+Instead, monitor and respond to all of them.
+Critical reviews, although frustrating, are actually the most important to answer.
 By explaining your side of the story you have the chance to redeem yourself in the eyes of viewers.
 Better yet, by apologizing and continuing the conversation with the customer offline, you might inspire them to edit or delete their poor review.

 Spam and fake content - Reviews should reflect the real experience of a customer and not be posted to simply increase or decrease a company’s rating.

 Off-topic - Reviews should be explicitly relevant to the service the customer was provided.

 Restricted content - Certain products, such as alcohol and tobacco, cannot be promoted through reviews.